Running Kubernetes Clusters¶

 [root@onekube-ip-10-0-17-190 ~]# kubectl get svc NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE kubernetes ClusterIP 10.96.0.1 <none> 443/TCP 30m nginx ClusterIP 10.99.198.56 10.0.93.120 80/TCP 8s

-We can improve the previous setup by configuring the Appliance with a LoadBalancer range context parameter (
+We can improve the previous setup by configuring the Appliance with a LoadBalancer context parameter for the IP range (

 ONEAPP_K8S_LOADBALANCER_RANGE) and expose the service as a Kubernetes type LoadBalancer.